DrDab/BreakfastBookClub/README.md

 npm start
 ```

-The backend must be running before the frontend.
+The backend must be running before the frontend in order for the login to work.
+If you log in and frontend does not display anything, you may have to close out and rerun ```npm start```.

 ### How to use the software